Earlier Version of BHPS consittuency identifiers for SN 6033 needed

 The earlier releases where incomplete and not synchronised to a single point in time and are no longer available.
 The option open to non-UK researchers currently is thus to consider the BHPS Special Licence datasets that would be most suitable for their purposes and apply for access through UKDS.
 Please note that intermediate level geographies are available under Conditional Licence, which only require registration.

 We will continue to work on improving international access with the UKDA and other organisations.

 On behalf of the team, Jakob

-#4 Updated by Konstantin Käppner about 4 years ago
+#4 Updated by Konstantin Käppner over 4 years ago

 thank you for the information.
 I will hence apply for the special license datasets to obtain ward identifiers, since it is not possible to obtain the earlier versions of the constituency identifier data.
 I hope this will go smoothly and not take long, as I only need that data to reproduce the earlier version of the constituency identifier dataset and am not interested in linking other information to the ward level.
 I am very glad that the ward identifiers are available to researchers outside the UK and that they are accessible at all.